Buying a Second Home—Tax Tips for Homeowners

 Buying a second home?
 TurboTax shows you how mortgage interest, property taxes, rental income, and expenses will affect your tax return.

-If you use the place as a second home—rather than renting it out—interest on the mortgage is deductible within the same limits as the interest on the mortgage on your first home.
+If you use the house as a second home—rather than renting it out—interest on the mortgage is deductible within the same limits as the interest on the mortgage on your first home.

-You can write off 100 percent of the interest you pay on up to $1.1 million of debt secured by your first and second homes and used to acquire or improve the properties.
-(That's a total of $1.1 million of debt, not $1.1 million on each home.)
+- For tax years prior to 2018, you can write off 100% of the interest you pay on up to $1.1 million of debt secured by your first and second homes and used to acquire or improve the properties.
+This is made up of a maximum of up to $1M of mortgage debt plus a maximum of up to $100k of home equity debt.
+(That's a total of $1.1 million of debt for all homes, not $1.1 million on each home.)
 The rules that apply if you rent out the place are discussed later.

 If you rent out the place

 Lots of second-home buyers rent out the property part of the year to get others to help pay the bills.
 Very different tax rules apply depending on the breakdown between personal and rental use.

 - 14 or fewer days during the year, you can pocket the rental income tax-free.
 Even if you're charging $5,000 a day, the IRS doesn't want to hear about it.
 The house is considered a personal residence, so you deduct mortgage interest and property taxes under the standard rules for a second home.